mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 #### Choosing smaller units of analysis

-This may be a smaller unit than common in sociological studies.
+Blunden makes a pragmatic proposal to use the project as they key unit of activity [-@blunden_interdisciplinary_2010; -@blunden_collaborative_2014]

+There is a strong case to make for the sub-projects of implementing GDP as a key unit of analysis.
 Barab and colleagues justify smaller units in their study observing emerging practices in a technology rich learning environment [@barab_using_2002].

 **Activity, Actions and Operations**